rewanthtammana/sigstore-the-easy-way/README.md

 # sigstore-the-easy-way

-This tutorial walks you through setting up Sigstore the easy way.
-This guide is for people looking to get started with sigstore in the easiest way possible.
-I aim the reduce the complexity of the things.
+The guide is live at [https://rewanthtammana.com/sigstore-the-easy-way](https://rewanthtammana.com/sigstore-the-easy-way)

+This book aims to be served as the simplest guide to getting started with sigstore & supply chain security.
+We reduced the complexity of things to help with an easy start.

 ## Copyright